top of page

 A Blessing… or A Curse?

-Our children’s relationships with one another can be one of their biggest blessings, one of the most precious gifts in their lives, if we teach them to love and respect one another.
-If we let this slide, and ignore inconsiderate or hurtful behavior these relationships can be one of the most painful memories of their childhood.
+Our children’s relationships with one another can be one of their biggest blessings, one of the most precious gifts in their lives if we teach them to love and respect one another.
+If we let this slide and ignore inconsiderate or hurtful behavior these relationships can be one of the most painful memories of their childhood.
+What can we do as homeschool parents to foster healthy relationships between our children?

-Turn your Mama Bear on Yourself
+Turn Your Mama Bear on Yourself

 Consider this, how do you respond when you are upset?
 Do you yell, or ignore?
-Do you talk through the problem, or ignore it and wait for it to go away, or do you yell?
+Do you talk through the problem, ignore it and wait for it to go away, or do you yell?
 How would you respond if someone else treated your child the way you do when you are upset?

 Before responding in a heated situation (please remember that ignoring is also a response), stop and breathe deeply and try to think logically about whatever is going on.
 The old adage of “stop and count to ten” is no joke.
 Count to 100 if you need to, or even 500!
-When we count, it engages our thinking brain, and deactivates our feeling brain and allows us to not come back at our families emotionally.
+When we count, it engages our thinking brain, deactivates our feeling brain, and allows us to not come back at our families emotionally.

 Once you have calmed yourself down, be intentional about how you respond.
 Our kids learn how to communicate by watching and interacting with us.
 Remind yourself before you act, that when your children are upset, they will do the same thing to their siblings.
 This will either make or break their relationships.